 We would strongly suggest you do this every time you apply a hair dye from a company for the first time.

-Simply apply a very small amount of the product to a patch of skin that’s out of the way.
+Simply apply a very small amount of beard dye to a patch of skin that’s out of the way.
 The inside of your forearm below your elbow is perfect for this.

-Leave the dye in place for 24 hours and check for any reactions or other skin sensitivity issues.
+Leave the dye in place for 24 hours and check for any chemical reaction or other skin sensitivity issues.

 - Gather the Appropriate Tools